華文

 The strongest reading is modest but important: these programmes do not prove the 6-Pack, but they make the 6-Pack easier to implement.
 They reduce the amount of governance work wasted fighting the wrong machine shape.

 Pack 1: Attentiveness.
-Truthification helps a bridging system tell apart three things that usually get muddled together: what is verified, what is claimed and what is contested.
+Truthification (Bengio) helps a bridging system tell apart three things that usually get muddled together: what is verified, what is claimed, and what is contested.
 That makes disagreement more legible.
-It does not answer whose voices get into the training set in the first place.
+CPC then gives the disagreement a shape: a polarised society is a multimodal posterior with distinct peaks; bridging algorithms are searches for communicative variables that lower the energy barriers between those peaks without collapsing them.
+Neither programme answers whose voices get into the data in the first place.
 That remains a listening problem, not a modelling one.

 Pack 2: Responsibility.
 Bengio leaves a crucial gap open: who decides which questions may be asked, in which domains, for which purposes?
 The Engagement Contract (Pack 2) fills that gap.
 It governs the scaffold around the model: authorised queries, source rules, pause conditions, escrow and adopt-or-explain duties.

 Pack 3: Competence.
 Better-calibrated uncertainty makes decision traces more honest.
 A trace that says "0.92 likely" should mean what it says.
 But Pack 3 is broader than prediction quality.
 Sandboxing, least power, data minimalism and graduated release remain operational duties.
-Good architecture reduces risk.
-It does not replace disciplined practice.
+CPC contributes one further competence claim: an apprentice that learns through accept/reject turn-taking with its master — the Apprentice Model of shadow mode, canary and general release — is performing an approximate Bayesian inference whose convergence is now mathematically characterised.
+Apprenticeship is no longer a metaphor for shadow-mode deployment; it is a recognised algorithm with known limits.

 Pack 6: Symbiosis.
 SAI strengthens the case for boundedness because specialisation is not just politically safer; it is technically better.
+CPC adds that even bounded Kamis must remain in communicative reach of each other and of the humans they serve — symbol emergence is a population-level process, and a Kami that drops out of the dialogue stops contributing to shared meaning.
 But Pack 6 still has to do work the ML programmes do not: sunset, succession, anti-capture rules and non-expansion pacts.
 And any world-model planner, however scoped, needs agency audits.
 Goal-directed behaviour inside a boundary can still be dangerous.

 What the substrate cannot decide